yasir1brahim/guidedrubric-xblock/README.rst

 2. Clone the repository into the EDX platform of CMS and LMS.

-3. Navigate to the following path: /openedx/edx-platform
+3. Go in to the cloned folder and checkout to branch feature/guided-rubric

-4. Install the XBlock using pip: pip install -e guidedrubric-xblock
+4. Navigate back to edx-platform and Install the XBlock using pip:

+   ..  code-block:: bash

+     pip install -e ai-guided-tutor-xblock-openedx

+5. Restart the Platform:

+   ..  code-block:: bash

-5. Restart the LMS and CMS containers: tutor local restart lms cms
+     tutor local restart

 6. Access the Studio and add "guidedrubric" in advance module list of advanced settings of the course.